ElisNycander/wind_scenarios/README.md

 If you use the code in this repository, please cite the paper where it is presented:

-E. Nycaner and L. Söder, "An Open Model for Generating High Resolution Wind Power Production Scenarios", Preprint accepted for publication in IEEE PowerTech 2021, https://doi.org/10.36227/techrxiv.14178572.
+E. Nycander and L. Söder, "An Open Model for Generating High Resolution Wind Power Production Scenarios", Preprint accepted for publication in IEEE PowerTech 2021, https://doi.org/10.36227/techrxiv.14178572.